Citizen Sleeper 2: Starward Vector: Plot

-Continuing from the events of the first game, the sequel is set in the asteroid belt of the Helion System known as the Starward Vector, where a corporation has taken over and uses human androids known as "sleepers" to do manual labor.
-The player's Sleeper awakens and escapes their corporate creators only to be captured by a criminal gang.
-A desperate attempt to escape by rewriting their program results in a severely damaged body and no memory, the Sleeper must rely on their luck in order to escape and build a future where they can live freely.
+Continuing from the events of the first game, the sequel is set in the asteroid belt of the Helion System known as the Starward Vector, where a corporate war is brewing between multiple different interstellar corporations for control of the star system.
+The player takes control of a Sleeper, who is awoken with no past memories after attempting to reboot their system to escape the control of a gang who forced them to work in exchange for medicine they need to survive.
+The Sleeper must rely on their luck in order to escape and build a future where they can live freely.